stevexenios/employee_polls/README.md

 # Employee Polls

+## Overview
+- Project developed while learning react based on the Udacity React Course.
+- I developed the basic UX and UI elements.
+Provided code to work with was the `./src/api/_DATA.js`.

 Run `npm start` to start the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Table of Contents